 Assistant Professor, Harvard Medical School

-He serves as the director of the medical student summer scholars program in thoracic surgery, director of general thoracic surgery simulation, and co-leads the pulmonary nodule ablation clinic at MGH.
+He serves as the director of the medical student summer scholars program in thoracic surgery, director of general thoracic surgery simulation, and co-leads the thoracic nodule ablation clinic at MGH.
+He is dedicated to the education of medical students and surgical residents.
+He received the MGH Department of Surgery faculty teaching award in 2019.

 Division of Thoracic Surgery